Scalable Deep Reinforcement Learning Algorithms for Mean Field Games: Acknowledgements

 \section{Acknowledgements}

-This research/project is supported in part by the National Research Foundation, Singapore under its AI Singapore Program (AISG Award No: AISG2-RP-2020-016), NRF 2018 Fellowship NRF-NRFF2018-07, NRF2019-NRF-ANR095 ALIAS grant, grant PIE-SGP-AI-2020-01, AME Programmatic Fund (Grant No. A20H6b0151) from the Agency for Science, Technology and Research (A*STAR) and Provost’s Chair Professorship grant RGEPPV2101
+We would like to thank the anonymous referees for their helpful comments.
+This project was done while Mathieu Lauri{\`e}re was a visiting faculty researcher at Google Brain.
+This research project is supported in part by the National Research Foundation, Singapore under its AI Singapore Program (AISG Award No: AISG2-RP-2020-016), NRF 2018 Fellowship NRF-NRFF2018-07, NRF2019-NRF-ANR095 ALIAS grant, grant PIE-SGP-AI-2020-01, AME Programmatic Fund (Grant No. A20H6b0151) from the Agency for Science, Technology and Research (A*STAR) and Provost’s Chair Professorship grant RGEPPV2101.